Brother and Sister Film Review: Marion Cotillard and Melvil Poupaud's Sibling Rivalry Gets Lost in the Shuffle

 If you’re willing to accept that quiet naturalism and streamlined plotting aren’t on the table — and that pretty much everything else is — then there is a lot to admire about this strange, excessive film.
 You can revel in its bloody-minded refusal to do what is expected of it, the novelistic richness to the characters’ lives, the deftness with which its many disparate parts are sewn together.
 Some themes may be familiar from Desplechin’s earlier films, notably “A Christmas Tale,” but his work has never been so dizzyingly overwhelming.
 Still, some would argue that it has never been so self-indulgent: there were boos at the late-night press screening in Cannes.

 It is undoubtedly frustrating that, among many other loose ends, the mystery of the central shared hatred is never satisfactorily solved.
-Instead, Alice and Louis’s volcanic antipathy simply sputters out in a way which might be true to what can happen between real-life siblings but which feels like a let-down here.
-It’s disappointing, because the earlier explorations of their toxic relationship are quite something.
+Instead, Alice and Louis’ volcanic antipathy simply sputters out in a way that might be true to what can happen between real-life siblings but which feels like a let-down here.
+It’s disappointing because the earlier explorations of their toxic relationship are quite something.

 Cotillard can be deeply touching when her haughty control gives way to grief, and Poupaud lets loose with some of cinema’s most raw emotion since Adam Driver punched a wall in “Marriage Story.”
 When, out of nowhere, he yells at his teenage nephew (Max Baissette de Malglaive) for not sticking up for him against Alice, or when he growls at his elderly father (Joel Cudennec), “When you die I won’t come to your funeral,” his verbal attacks have the adrenaline-pumping intensity of any physical fight scene.